Vesã Gomes Naluak

-Vesã Gomes Naluak (born 8 Mars 1964, in Cacheu, Guinea Bissau) is an Bissauan lawyer and politician.
+Vesã Gomes Naluak (born 8 Mars 1964, in Cacheu, Guinea Bissau) is an Bissauan politician.
 He was a Deputy to the Assembly of the Republic, President of the Specialized Commission for Internal Administration, Local Government and National Defense.He was the interim President of Party for Social Renewal.

 Education

 Vesã Gomes Naluak has a degree in Law from the Faculty of Law of the Kuban State University.